NeroReflex/D9Hack/README.md

 ## How to run this / entry points

-Decrypt9 can be built to run from a number of entry points, descriptions are below.
-Note that you need to be on or below 3DS firmware version v9.2 for any of these to work.
+D9Hack is built for entrypoints I need.
+You can only hope to find the Boot9Strap and a9lh version (or compatible).
 * __A9LH & Brahma__: Copy `Decrypt9.bin` to somewhere on your SD card and run it via either [Brahma](https://github.com/delebile/Brahma2) or [arm9loaderhax](https://github.com/Plailect/Guide/wiki).
 Brahma derivatives / loaders (such as [BrahmaLoader](https://gbatemp.net/threads/release-easily-load-payloads-in-hb-launcher-via-brahma-2-mod.402857/), [BootCTR](https://gbatemp.net/threads/re-release-bootctr-a-simple-boot-manager-for-3ds.401630/) and [CTR Boot Manager](https://gbatemp.net/threads/ctrbootmanager-3ds-boot-manager-loader-homemenuhax.398383/)) and A9LH chainloaders (such as [Luma3DS](https://github.com/AuroraWright/Luma3DS) and [BootCTR9](https://github.com/hartmannaf/BootCtr9)) will work with this as well.
-Build this with `make a9lh`.
+Build this with `make`.
-* __Homebrew Launcher__: Copy Decrypt9.3dsx & Decrypt9.smdh into /3DS/Decrypt9 on your SD card.
-Run this via [Smealums Homebrew Launcher](http://smealum.github.io/3ds/), [Mashers Grid Launcher](https://gbatemp.net/threads/release-homebrew-launcher-with-grid-layout.397527/) or any other compatible software.
-Build this with `make brahma`.
-* __CakeHax Browser__: Copy Decrypt9.dat to the root of your SD card.
-For MSET also copy Decrypt9.nds to your SD card.
-You can then run it via http://dukesrg.github.io/?Decrypt9.dat from your 3DS browser.
-Build this via `make cakehax`.
-* __CakeHax MSET__: Copy Decrypt9.dat to the root of your SD card and Decrypt9.nds to anywhere on the SD card.
-You can then run it either via MSET and Decrypt9.nds.
-Build this via `make cakerop`.
-* __Gateway Browser Exploit__: Copy Launcher.dat to your SD card root and run this via http://go.gateway-3ds.com/ from your 3DS browser.
-Build this with `make gateway`.
-Please note: __this entrypoint is deprecated__.
-While it may still work at the present time with little to no problems, bugs will no more be fixed and it may be completely removed at a later time.
-Use CakeHax instead.

 If you are a developer and you are building this, you may also just run `make release` to build all files at once.
 If you are a user, all files are already included in the release archive.
 When building this, you may also select to compile with one of four available fonts by appending FONT=ORIG/6X10/ACORN/GB to the make command line parameters.